-The port will sample its TPB/TPB\ pair for the presence of a TpBias.
-If it detects an incoming TpBias on its TPB/TPB\ pair, its Con bit will set.
-The port will assert TpBias on it's TPA/TPA\ pair, clear its Suspend bit and generate a resume event to all other ports in its node which are suspended but not disabled by clearing their Suspend bits (selecting them as resume initiators).
+The port will sample its TPB pair for the presence of a TpBias.
+If it detects an incoming TpBias on its TPB pair, its Bias and Con bits will be set.
+The port will assert TpBias on it's TPA pair, clear its Suspend bit and generate a resume event to all other ports in its node which are suspended but not disabled by writing to their Control Clear registers with the Suspend bit set (selecting them as resume initiators).
 Resume events are propagated through the node's resume initiator's as previously outlined.

-If an incoming TpBias is not detected on its TPB/TPB\ pair, the newly connected port will assert TpBias on its TPA/TPA\ pair to its connected port for a time period of Biashold, after which it will sample for TpBias on its TPB/TPB\ pair.
-If it does not detect TpBias, it will set its Disable bit and no longer drive TpBias.
-Its Con bit will still be clear.
-If, during the Biashold time, TpBias is detected on its TPB/TPB\ pair, its Con bit will set, its Suspend bit will clear and it will generate a resume event to all other ports in its node which are suspended but not disabled by clearing their Suspend bits (selecting them as resume initiators).
+If an incoming TpBias is not detected on its TPB pair, the newly connected port will assert TpBias on its TPA pair to its connected port for a time period of Biashold, after which it will sample for TpBias on its TPB pair.
+If it does not detect TpBias, it will set its Fault bit and no longer drive TpBias.
+Its Bias bit will be clear and its Con bit will be set.
+When TpBias is detected, the Fault bit will clear and the port will participate as a resume target.

+If, during the Biashold time, TpBias is detected on its TPB pair, its Bias and Con bits will be set, its Suspend bit will clear and it will generate a resume event to all other ports in its node which are suspended but not disabled by writing to their Control Clear registers with the Suspend bit set (selecting them as resume initiators).
 Resume events are propagated through the node's resume initiator's as previously outlined.